 We collected data from 47 participants who were recruited through McGill’s classified ads system.
 This study was approved by McGill’s Research Ethics Office (REB).
-Five participants were excluded from the analysis for having insufficient levels of exploration; four of them chose the risky option 3 times or less during the first 30 trials, and one chose the risky option 7 times overall.
-One participant from the control condition was excluded for being approximately 4 standard deviations (estimated without the outlier) away from the mean overall level of risk-taking in the control group.
+We excluded participants who had insufficient levels of early exploration (i.e. 10% of risky choices or less during the first 30 trials) or outliers who were at least 1 standard deviations away from any other participant in their respective condition.
+In experiment 1, we excluded 4 participants with insufficient levels of early exploration and 1 outlier from the control condition.
 Of the remaining 41 participants, 21 participants were randomly assigned to the Episodic condition, and 20 participants were randomly assigned to the Control condition.
 22 participants were randomly assigned to the first-win condition, and 19 participants to the second-win condition.
 Participants were compensated $10 CAD for one hour, and received an average of $1.25 CAD, (SD= 0.069) for each of the two sessions.
-We administered the Positive and Negative Affect Schedule (PANAS; Watson et al., 1988) both at the beginning of the experimental session and at the end, and the Offer Self-Image Questionnaire (OSIQ; Patton & Noller, 1991) at the end of the experimental session.
+We administered the Positive and Negative Affect Schedule (PANAS; Watson, Clark & Tellegen, 1988) both at the beginning of the experimental session and at the end, and the Offer Self-Image Questionnaire (OSIQ; Patton & Noller, 1991) at the end of the experimental session.

 Episodic specificity induction

-The experimental procedure began with an episodic specificity or control (“general”) induction, following the procedure of Madore et al. (2014).
-The episodic specificity induction is an experimental manipulation that has been inspired by the Cognitive interview, which has been shown to enhance the number of accurate details eyewitnesses can recall about events (Memon, Meissner, & Fraser, 2010).
-The participants first watched a 4-minutes long videos of “Mr. Bean” and were told to pay close attention to it since questions would be asked afterward.
-These videos are similar to those used in the original episodic specificity induction insofar as they contain a sequence of actions between characters, with plenty of episodic details.
-These videos were previously shown to be effective for the episodic specificity induction in our lab (results not yet published).

-At the end of the video, participants were interviewed and asked different questions depending on the memory condition (Episodic or Control), following past work (Jing, Madore, & Schacter, 2016; Madore, Szpunar, Addis, & Schacter, 2016; Madore, Addis & Schacter, 2015; Madore et Schacter, 2014).
-In the Episodic condition, participants were first asked to describe as many specific details as they could remember about the surroundings.
-They were then asked to do the same about the physical appearances of the participants in the scene.
-Finally, they were asked to describe the actions in the video in chronological and in as much detail as they could remember.
-In the Control (i.e., “General Impressions”) condition, participants were instructed to use adjectives to describe the setting/people/actions as well as general questions about the video to broad questions about the video (e.g. What adjectives would you use to describe the actions in the video?).
+The experimental procedure began with an episodic specificity or control (“general”) induction, following the procedure outlined in Madore et al. (2014).
+The episodic specificity induction is an experimental manipulation based on an established eyewitness testimony interview technique known to enhance the number of details people can recall from witnessed events (Memon, Meissner, & Fraser, 2010).
+In short, both the specificity and control induction conditions begin with the participants watching a 4-minutes long video of a video involving actions of people in everyday settings (here we used clips of “Mr. Bean” ).
+They were told to pay close attention to the video since questions would be asked afterward.
+At the end of the video, participants were interviewed about the views.
+In the episodic specificity condition, (Jing et al., 2016; Madore et al., 2016), participants were first asked to get a strong mental image of the video in mind and then describe as many specific details from that video.
+They were first asked to recall details about the surroundings, the physical appearances of the participants in the scene and the actions in the video in chronological in as much detail as they could remember.
+In the control (i.e., “General Impressions”) condition, participants were instructed to describe the video using adjectives to describe the setting/people/actions or their general impressions of the video and not descrie specific details.
+They were asked general questions about the video (e.g. What adjectives would you use to describe the actions in the video?).
+Both conditions lasted approximately 25 minutes.

 Gambling task